benkeen/generatedata/V4_NOTES.md

 - revise schemas to make the entire config file schema based, not just the generation schema
 - Minimum node version?
 8?
 - The script shouldn't have any trace of website content.
 Drop the website_i18n files.
+- split config into config.web.js, config.server.js. config.server.js is never included in any bundle.
+Best way to validate this?
+Kinnnnnda important.

 ### Documentation TODO